an-anime-team/an-anime-game-launcher/README.md

 | Ebuild | [aagl-ebuilds](https://github.com/an-anime-team/gentoo-ebuilds) * | Gentoo |
 | Lutris | `lutris.net/games/gen...-imp...` (stripping the link) | Any |

+> [!NOTE]
-> \* Note: although it's hosted in our official repo we didn't contact with its maintainer for some time already, and recent updates were made via merge requests by the community.
+> Although it's hosted in our official repo we didn't contact with its maintainer for some time already, and recent updates were made via merge requests by the community.

 ## Chinese version support